KxSystems/docs/docs/learn/licensing.md

 ## Obtain a license key file

-You can get a commercial license for kdb+ or you can use KDB-X Community Edition, which is free for personal and commercial use.
+You can get a commercial license for kdb+ or you can use KDB-X Community Edition, which is free for personal and commercial use, subject to [usage restrictions](https://code.kx.com/insights/licensing/usage-restrictions.html#kdb-x-community-edition-download).

 !!! tip "Get KDB-X Community Edition"